 Alexander J. WillscherPartner

 Alex Willscher is a partner in the Firm’s Litigation Group.
-His practice focuses on securities class actions and complex commercial litigation, white-collar criminal defense, regulatory enforcement proceedings, internal investigations and cybersecurity matters.
+His practice focuses on white-collar criminal defense, regulatory enforcement proceedings, securities class actions and complex commercial litigation, and cybersecurity matters.

 Mr. Willscher has represented a number of companies and individuals under investigation by the U.S. Department of Justice, the Securities and Exchange Commission, the U.S. Commodity Futures Trading Commission, the U.S. Treasury, the U.S. Senate Permanent Subcommittee on Investigations, and state and local prosecutors’ offices.
 He has defended against civil securities fraud cases in both federal and New York State court, and has experience representing clients located outside the United States against cross-border litigation and enforcement investigations.